How to use demographic segmentation to target your audience and improve your marketing strategy.

 • Home Owner/Rent - Are your living quarters owned or being bought by you or someone in your household, rented for cash, or occupied without payment of cash rent?

 Occupation demographics indicate if a person is employed, to what extent, and what occupation they pursue.
-Employment refers to how frequently a person works and occupation describes their field of work.
-Companies can design custom surveys or gather public data from the Bureau of Labor Services website.
+Employment refers to the frequency with which a person works, and occupation describes their field of work.
+Companies can design custom surveys or gather public data from the Bureau of Labor Statistics.

-• Employed and working 40 or more hours per week, Employed and working 1-39 hours per week, Not employed and looking for work, Not employed and NOT looking for work, Retired, Disabled or not able to work
+• Employed and working 40 or more hours per week, Employed and working 1-39 hours per week, Not employed and looking for work, Not employed and NOT looking for work, Retired, Disabled or unable to work

 A person’s occupation and role indicate their specialized skills and how they make money.
 Employment shows how consistently they are working in their occupation.
 Based on these two factors, marketers use this information to define their target market’s income level and professional interests.